 Below, you’re going to find a list of:

-• All the things I did bring (+ eco-friendly options) ?
+• All the things to bring on a road trip (+ eco-friendly options)

 Here is my ultimate road trip essentials packing list!